moosend/mooskin-ui/src/components/Select/README.md

 * `value` - value for the option

-Attributes with (required) are required, the rest are optional.
+Allthough these attributes are supported, all of them are optional.

 #### For more